RhysTyler112/Interactive-Front-End-Development/README.md

 ## Features Left to Implement

-* Create and Interative High Score
+* Create and Interactive High Score
-* Multiply the number of card by having more than 1 deck avaviable
+* Multiply the number of card by having more than 1 deck available

 ---